kkruecke/cplus-documentation/notes/value-categories.rst

     So, a classical lvalue is something that has identity and cannot be moved (because we could examine it after the move), and a classical rvalue is anything that we are allowed to move from.
 The other alternatives are *prvalue* ("pure rvalue"), *glvalue* ("generalized lvalue"), and *xvalue* ("x" for "extraordinary").
 For example:

-If an expression *has identity*, then it is possible to determine whether the expression refers to the same entity as another expression, such as by comparing addresses of the objects or the functions they identify (obtained directly or indirectly).
-If an expression can be *moved from*, then the move constructor, the move assignment operator or any function that implements move semantics can bind to the expression.

-.. todo:: Compare what is writen above and blow and comsolidate the key information without repetition.
-As a further source of input, look at `cppreference.com Value Categories article <https://en.cppreference.com/w/cpp/language/value_category>`_.

-In the figure, **i** means *has identity* and **m** means *can be moved from*.
-If an expression *has identity*, then it is possible to determine whether the expression refers to the same entity as another expression, such as by comparing addresses of the objects or the functions they identify (obtained directly or indirectly).
-If an expression can be *moved from*, then the move constructor, the move assignment operator or any function that implements move semantics can bind to the expression.
 In C++11, expressions that:

     * have identity and cannot be moved from are called **lvalue** expressions;